greydays/acesforhire/readme.md

 - The logo gif has been inserted into the create-account.html header, but the font isn't right.
 The logo and company name may need to be a single image.
 Or perhaps you can just use the logo gif after the initial splash page.

 - The navbar is too long on ipad portrait view: limit nav links?
 Shorten link names?
 Drop down menu?
 Change query to menu button at larger view?
+Unfix the header?

 - the calendar glyph on the date search is displaying weird on ios.
 Is fine on browers and android.

+- date search input placeholder is displaying oddly on Windows Edge browser.
+It displays as a text input on IE 11.
+Everything displays as intended on Chrome for windows.